nmermigas/delivery-app/README.md

 /v1/menu

 GET: Get the menu with all the items.
-So: http://localhost:8000/v1/menu
+So: http://localhost:8000/v1/menu It is suggested to hit this endpoint through an API Test/Dev tool like Postman.

 POST: Add a new item to the menu.
-So : http://localhost:8000/v1/menu
+So : http://localhost:8000/v1/menu It is suggested to hit this endpoint through an API Test/Dev tool like Postman.

  - The acceptable categories are only: "Appetizers", "Drinks", "Main Dishes", "Desserts".